-Business Computer Systems Associate of Applied Science Specialization: Computer Specialist,
+Business Computer Systems, Associate of Applied Science Specialization: Computer Specialist

 In this program, the student will learn business applications and demonstrate fluency in database, spreadsheets, word processing, and desktop publishing.
 Students will learn technical skills such as operating systems data structure, networking, telecommunications, and microcomputer concepts.
 Students will also learn management skills such as system management, database design techniques, logic, speech, and technical writing.
-Graduates will be equipped for entry into the workforce in small business, school districs, local companies, and hospital departments.
+Graduates will be equipped for entry into the workforce in small business, school districts, local companies, and hospital departments.

-Business Computer Systems Associate of Applied Science Specialization: Minicomputer Specialist,
+Business Computer Systems, Associate of Applied Science Specialization: Minicomputer Specialist

 In this program the student will learn about the IBM AS/ 400 computer system.
-Upon completion of the program the student will have skills in RPG programming, helpdesk, AS/400 operations, groupware, etc. The student will also learn some basic networking skills and operating system theory.
-Employment opportunities will be available in various medium to large companies, banks, hospitals, ISD's that use the AS/400 system.
+Upon completion of the program, the student will have skills in RPG programming, helpdesk, AS/400 operations, groupware, etc. The student will also learn some basic networking skills and operating system theory.
+Employment opportunities will be available in various medium to large companies, banks, hospitals, ISDs that use the AS/400 system.

-Business Computer Systems Associate of Applied Science Specialization: Networking Specialist,
+Business Computer Systems, Associate of Applied Science Specialization: Networking Specialist

 In this program, the student will learn the same basic information as the Computer Specialist, but will receive additional courses in networking.
-Upon completition of the program, the student will be able to design and quote a network, set up and maintain, and manage and upgrade the network.
+Upon completion of the program, the student will be able to design and quote a network, set up and maintain, and manage and upgrade the network.
 Employment opportunities will be available with businesses that use or anticipate setting up a network.

+Ed Beatty

-Ed Beatty NASA, IBM, TSTC (retired), McAllen Diana Berger Weslaco ISD Mike Crews School of Business Administration, UT-Pan American, Edinburg George Herrera McAllen ISD Sonia Mata-Lozano McAllen ISD Nick Morales Computer Center, UT-Pan American, Edinburg James Page International Plant Foods, McAllen Sonia Perez Area Manager, Southewestern Bell Tomas Perez McAllen ISD Les Rydl School of Business Administration, UT-Pan American, Edinburg Herb Sanchez Electronic Data Systems De México.
-S.A. de C.V., McAllen Steve Wingert The Monitor, McAllen
+NASA, IBM, TSTC (retired), McAllen Diana Berger Technology Administration, Weslaco ISD Mike Crews Associate Professor, School of Business Administration, UT-Pan American, Edinburg George Herrera McAllen ISD Sonia Mata-Lozano Coordinator Campus Computer Applications, McAllen ISD Nick Morales Computer Center.
+UT-Pan American, Edinburg James Page International Plant Foods, McAllen Sonia Perez Area Manager, Southwestern Bell Tomas Perez Administrator for IS, McAllen ISD Les Rydl, Ph.D.
+Chaiman CIS, School of Business Administration, UT-Pan American, Edinburg Herb Sanchez Electronic Data Systems De México, S.A. de C.V., McAllen Steve Wingert The Monitor, McAllen